-- 1 Go to the Home View and click on the Dashboards tab. - 2 Select a dashboard from the Dashboard list or create a dashboard as described in chapter "Creating a Dashboard" on page 51. - 3 Click on the Add Widget button under the Dashboards tab or click Add Widget from the Dashboard group of the Action pane.
-This opens the Add Widget dialog. - 4 Select a report.
+- 1 Go to the Home View and click on the Dashboards tab. - 2 Select a dashboard from the Dashboard list or create a dashboard as described in chapter "Creating a Dashboard" on page 64. - 3 Click on the Add Widget button under the Dashboards tab or click Add Widget from the Dashboard group of the Action pane.
+This opens the Add Widget dialog. - 4 Ensure that the Widget Type box shows Show a report. - 5 In the Category box, select the category in which the report is located. - 6 Select a report.

-TIP You can get a better overview by selecting an entry from the Report Type list and/ or entering part of the report name into the Report text box.
+TIP You can get a better overview by selecting an entry from the Report Type list and/ or entering part of the report name into the Title Filter text box.

-- 5 If you like, change the title of the report by changing the text in the Widget Title text box. - 6 If the selected report uses runtime parameters, click on the Parameter tab and select the parameters for the report. - 7 Click on Save.
+- 7 If you like, change the title of the report by changing the text in the Widget Title text box. - 8 If the selected report uses runtime parameters, see chapter "Using Reports with Runtime Parameters" on page 66. - 9 Click Save.